State Historic Site

 Several generations of children were educated in this one-room school, which covered grades one through eight from 1922 through 1967.
 In 1924, an addition to the building provided a small apartment for a teacher, since there was no housing available in the tiny community.
 After that, finding a teacher was never a problem, since they were well paid and housing was provided.
 The Elgin Schoolhouse State Historic Site features many of the school’s original items.
 The rest are authentic to the time period.
-Tours of the Schoolhouse are by appointment only.
+Tours of the Schoolhouse are available on the first Sunday of every month from 9 a.m. to 2 p.m. or by appointment.
 To schedule, call Kershaw-Ryan State Park at 775-726-3564.

 FACILITIES & AMENITIES

 Picnicking/Day Use: Primitive restrooms and a picnic table are available.

 Hours: by appointment.

 - No services are available (gas, food, etc.) on the 36 miles of graded gravel road (the Kane Springs Road) from Highway 93 directly to Elgin.
 Kane Springs road is not suitable for those towing trailers or for motor homes.

 - No services are available in Rainbow Canyon or at Elgin.

 - Pets are welcome, but they must be kept on a leash of not more than six feet in length, outside the schoolhouse.

 - Removing, disturbing or damaging any historic structure, artifact, rock, plant life, fossil or other feature is prohibited.
 State and federal laws protect this area and its resources.